AshutoshDongare/Tensorflow-Wide-Deep-Local-Prediction/README.md

 Please note down the export path with the new export folder which looks something like ```1520271391```.
 This folder name would be different for each export.

-## Running Predictions and getting results
+## Running Predictions and Saving the results

 ```wide_deep_predict.py``` contains code for loading saved model to run on input data ```census_input.csv``` and save the results to output CSV file ```census_output.csv```